jswelling/CMU-MS-DAS-Vis-S25/docs/assignment_maps_body.md

 Calculate the total straight-line travel distance around the loop using the GeoSeries.distance() function in our ortho projection.
+Be sure to use the center (centroid) of the city rather than just the boundary.
+GeoPandas will compute the distance between boundaries, but it can differ quite a bit from the distance between centers!

 Calculate it again using the haversine distance in the _Platte Carree_ projection.
 What are some reasons why the values differ?